-Propecia sometimes receives negative reviews due to its side effects, which can include dizziness, nausea, headaches and insomnia.
+Propecia sometimes receives negative reviews due to its side effects, including dizziness, nausea, headaches and insomnia.
 Of course, side effects can differ from person to person.
-It takes some time to work before seeing significant improvement, so if you start experiencing serious side effects, you may want to weigh up whether the results are worth it for you.
+It takes some time to work before seeing significant improvement, so if you start experiencing serious side effects, you may want to weigh whether the results are worth it.
 Others experience no side effects whatsoever and achieve much thicker, fuller hair after taking Propecia.

-Proscar and Propecia contain the same drug at different strengths, which can sometimes cause confusion about which is the best pill to take for hair loss.
+Proscar and Propecia contain the same drug at different strengths, which can sometimes cause confusion about the best pill for hair loss.
 Both contain the same active ingredient (Finasteride) and are made by the same company.
-But while Propecia is designed primarily to treat hair loss, Proscar contains a higher dose of active ingredient and is usually given to men with enlarged prostates.
-However, there’s no evidence to suggest that a higher dose is more effective at preventing hair loss, therefore Propecia is likely to be just as effective as Proscar for hair loss and the lower dose means it has less side effects.
+But while Propecia is designed primarily to treat hair loss, Proscar contains a higher dose of the active ingredient and is usually given to men with enlarged prostates.
+However, there's no evidence to suggest that a higher dose is more effective at preventing hair loss.
+Therefore, Propecia is likely to be just as effective as Proscar for hair loss, and the lower dose means it has fewer side effects.

 Finasteride is a 5-alpha reductase inhibitor – not an anabolic steroid.
 It is sometimes taken by anabolic steroid users to combat some of their unpleasant side effects.